 When you're in the ER, try to write down important information that you hear.
 It's scary and stressful when your child is in the ER, so it can be hard to remember details you may need later, such as:

 If your child is being discharged, make sure you understand the home care instructions and ask questions if you don't.

 A specialist might not be on-site if you go to the ER on the weekend or at night, but if the problem requires it, one will be called in.
-If it requires surgery, a surgeon will be contacted.
+If surgery is needed, a surgeon will be contacted.

-Some hospitals even have a child life specialist.
+Some hospitals even have child life specialists.
 They can help children cope with the stress of being in the ER, help prepare them for procedures, and provide them with non-pharmacological pain management techniques even at very young ages.

 In many cases, the doctor who treats your child in the ER will contact your primary care doctor afterward.
 If your child is admitted to the hospital, the emergency room doctor will let your doctor know.